ffxue/odas/README.md

 For more details, please refer to the papers.

-# How to use CMA-VNS
+# How to use ODAS

 If you have a large-scale 3D point cloud, please convert the format to .pcd.